seidyp/ca-school-enrollment-trend/README.md

 ##### Combining, Plotting, and Analysis
 1. Combine both employment and enrollment data
-2. Find trends
-3. Plot line graphs and scatter plot to find and explain trends
+2. Plot line graphs and scatter plot to find trends

-## Analysis
+## Final Analysis
-By find o
+After pulling, cleaning, and combining the data, we were able to get an overview of the trends of LAUSD (Los Angeles Unified School District).